Speaking: Fluency & Coherence B1 - Lesson 4: Using Fillers More Effectively (well, you know)

 Activity 2: Thinking on Your Feet

 Work with a partner.
 Ask your partner a difficult opinion question.
-The partner's goal is to answer without any "um" or "uh" sounds, and without long silent pauses.
-They MUST use at least two filler phrases from the toolkit.
+The partner must answer without "um" or "uh", using at least two filler phrases from the toolkit.

-This week in Battambang, your mission is to upgrade your pauses.
+This week, your mission is to upgrade your pauses.

 In your next English conversation, when you need a moment to think, consciously stop yourself from saying "uh" or "um".
 Instead, take a breath and use "Well..." or "Let me see...".
 This simple change will make you sound much more fluent and confident.